-- (1) The purpose of this paragraph is to provide information and instructions for proper ship handling operations in relation to fire safety and for this purpose, fire safety operational booklets shall be provided on board. - The required fire safety operational booklet shall contain the necessary information (2) and instructions for the safe operation of the ship in relation to fire safety and the booklet shall include information concerning the crew's responsibilities for the general fire safety of the ship at all times. - (3) The fire safety operational booklet shall be in the working language of the ship and shall be provided in each crew mess room and recreation room or in each crew cabin.
+(1) The purpose of this paragraph is to provide information and instructions for proper ship handling operations in relation to fire safety and for this purpose, fire safety operational booklets shall be provided on board.

+- (2) The required fire safety operational booklet shall contain the necessary information and instructions for the safe operation of the ship in relation to fire safety and the booklet shall include information concerning the crew's responsibilities for the general fire safety of the ship at all times. - (3) The fire safety operational booklet shall be in the working language of the ship and shall be provided in each crew mess room and recreation room or in each crew cabin. - (4) The fire safety operational booklet may be combined with the training manuals required in subsection section 6.13(10).